 COOL DRY option saves electricity since the heating element is off during the drying portion of the cycle.
 To speed drying process, open the door slightly after the cycle is complete.
 Some water droplets may remain on door and tub and in areas where dishes touch silverware basket and rack.

-With either option, you may see water vapor coming from vent during drying portion of cycle.
+With either option, you may see water vapor coming from vent during the washing and/or drying portion of cycle.